gavelytics/OpenLegalID/README.md

 1. Send a request to: `api.openlegalid.org/[TYPE]?name=NAME_TO_FIND`
 1. Receive an array of matched participants with some baseline identifying data
 1. Choose the most relevant result and store the returned OpenLegalID in your database alongside the document/participant/etc.

-#### **Using an OpenLegalID**

-Any communication between software applications can reference an OpenLegalID and assuming both parties support them, the specific resource can be returned with no searching or selection.